palexdev/RAW4J/README.md

 User user = client.api().accountApi().getLoggedUser();

 /*
-Note that the logger user info are stored in memory, so if you need to refresh the data you must call...
+Note that the logged user info are stored in memory, so if you need to refresh the data you must call...
  */
 User user = client.api().userApi().refreshLoggedUser().getLoggedUser();